 The issuer also will be subject to a lock-up agreement.
-The issuer may negotiate limited carveouts from its lock up agreement.
-Usually, the underwriters will accept carveouts for the following:
+The issuer may negotiate limited carve-outs from its lock-up agreement.
+Usually, the underwriters will accept carve-outs for the following:

-- The sale of the securities to the underwriters - The ability to issue shares under executive compensation plans, which may, from time to time, be subject to a share limit - The issuance of shares (or a specified number of shares or a percentage of the pre-transaction total shares outstanding) in connection with acquisitions or joint ventures - In the case of life science companies, the issuance of shares (or a specified number of shares) in connection with licensing arrangements - The issuance of shares pursuant to pre-existing agreements
+- The sale of the securities to the underwriters - The ability to issue shares under executive compensation plans, which, may, from time to time, be subject to a share limit - The ability to file any registration statement on Form S-8 relating to securities granted or to be granted pursuant to any executive compensation plan in effect as of the date of the underwriting agreement or any assumed benefit plan pursuant to an acquisition or strategic transaction - The issuance of shares (or a specified number of shares or a percentage of the pre-transaction total shares outstanding) in connection with acquisitions or joint ventures - In the case of life science companies, the issuance of shares (or a specified number of shares) in connection with licensing arrangements - The issuance of shares pursuant to pre-existing agreements

-Generally, the issuer's lock-up agreement in the IPO of a special purpose acquisition company (SPAC) will not contain carve-outs for stock-based compensation.
-For further information on SPACs, see Special Purpose Acquisition Company Offerings and Transactions.
+Generally, the issuer's lock-up agreement in the case of SPAC IPOs will not contain carve-outs for stock-based compensation.